O'Ward gets 1st IndyCar win at Texas after big 1st-lap crash - WHIZ News

 “I’m good, I’m all right,” Daly said afterward.

+Newgarden, who started sixth, said he noticed a “a small checkup” somewhere in front of him.

+“The smallest checkup can turn into a really big effect down the line.
+And I think that’s what happened today,” Newgarden said.
+“I was able to kind of adjust, but I think they probably overreacted in the back.
+It’s unfortunate. … It can get really tricky at the back.”

-The races on consecutive days in Texas concluded an exhausting stretch of four races over three weekends to open the season before the series moves to Indianapolis for the rest of May.
-The road course race is May 15, with the Indianapolis 500 on May 30.
+The two-day show in Texas concluded an exhausting stretch of four races over three weekends to open the season before going to Indianapolis for the rest of May.
+The road course race there is May 15, with the Indianapolis 500 on May 30.

-Graham Rahal finished third, in front of Scott Dixon and Colton Herta.
+Graham Rahal was third, in front of Scott Dixon and Colton Herta.

-Dixon led 206 of 212 laps on Saturday night, when he finished ahead of fellow New Zealander and IndyCar rookie Scott McLaughlin.
-It was Dixon’s fifth win at Texas and No. 51 for his career overall, moving within one of Mario Andretti for the second-most behind A.J.
+Dixon led 163 of 248 laps Sunday at the 1 1/2-mile oval after being in front for 206 of 212 laps Saturday night in a 1-2 finish of New Zealanders, with rookie Scott McLaughlin second.
+Dixon’s fifth win at Texas was No. 51 for his career overall, moving within one of Mario Andretti for the second-most behind A.J.
 Foyt’s 67.

-O’Ward, who grew up at times in San Antonio, Texas, got his first win in his 26th IndyCar start and second full season.
+O’Ward, who grew up at times in San Antonio, Texas, won in his 26th IndyCar start and second full season.

-McLaren told him at the start of the season that he could test the F1 car at the end of the year if he won an IndyCar race.
-Moments after the race, Zak Brown, head of McLaren’s F1 team, tweeted “A deal’s a deal @PatricioOWard – what a win!
+McLaren told him at the start of the season that he could test the F1 car this year if he won in IndyCar.
+Moments after the win, Zak Brown, head of McLaren’s F1 team, tweeted “A deal’s a deal @PatricioOWard – what a win!
 See you in Abu Dhabi later this year!”

+O’Ward made a strong push on the final restart with 30 laps to go, trailing Newgarden for several laps before going around him in Turn 3.

+“I feel like we truly earned our win today.
+I knew we had a very, very, very quick car.
+It’s just very, very tough to pass.
+And then everybody kind of got boxed into the same strategy,” said O’Ward, adding that he never felt in a defensive mode.

 Daly said he wasn’t really sure what happened at the start of the race, and that everyone had started to accelerate before the accordion effect created chaos.